AndrewAkinson/python3-therion-analyzer/README.md

 Another issue concerns the use of capitalisation for keywords, file names, and the survex path itself.
-The parsing algorithm is designed to work around these issues BUT it is assumed that it is acceptable for survey path names introduced by begin statements to be forced to lower case.
-For keywords, capitalisation is irrelevant, for example `*Begin` is equally valid as `*begin`.
+The parsing algorithm is designed to work around these issues BUT it is assumed that it is acceptable for survey path names introduced by begin and end statements to be forced to lower case.
+For keywords, capitalisation is irrelevant, for example `*BEGIN` and `*Begin` are equally valid as `*begin`.
 Also, there can be space between the keyword character and the keyword itself so that `* begin` is the same as `*begin`.
 Again the parser should handle these cases transparently.
+By default, the entries in the keyword column of the dataframe are converted to upper case to facilitate further processing, but the case can be preserved if requested (`preserve_case=True`).
+The keyword character (by default `*`) is not included for the entries in this column.

 Generally if a survex file can be successfully processed by `cavern`, then it ought to be parsable by the present scripts.
 The parser has